Oil Buffing Your Horse – Add Shine and Conditioning

 What types of oil can you use?

 - When I first started oil buffing horses, I didn’t have a name for it, but I used this technique to prep my horse for clipping.
 The No. 1 Light Oil is my favorite to use.
-You could also use baby oil or other mineral oil-based grooming oil.
+You could also use baby oil or another mineral oil-based grooming oil.

 - Are there any other horse care lines that have a grooming oil?
 I don’t think so!
-As with any product that you put on your horse, do a patch test of a tiny amount.
+As with any product you put on your horse, do a patch test of a tiny amount.
 Please a dollop of the product on your horse’s upper leg to check for a reaction.